Iran: A Modern History

 Iran: A Modern History is a history book by Abbas Amanat, historian and university professor, first published in 2017 by Yale University Press.
 The book, which took nearly twenty years to complete, offers an account and analysis of five centuries of Iranian history—from the background leading to the rise of the Safavid dynasty to the Green Movement of 2009.
 Iran was generally well received by critics.

-Publication

-Iran: A Modern History was first published in 2017 in both print and electronic formats in English by Yale University Press.
-A year later, an audiobook edition, approximately 42 hours long and narrated by Derek Perkins, was released by Tantor Media.
-In 2022, Ji Kaiyun, director of the Center for Iranian Studies at Southwest University in China, together with Xing Wenhai and Li Xin, published a Chinese translation of the work under the title 伊朗五百年 (Five Hundred Years of Iran) through People's Daily Press in Beijing.